Coinmama VS Coinbase: Crypto Exchange Comparison

 As a buy-only outlet, the platform was created to offer a faster way of purchasing cryptocurrencies via credit or debit cards.
 Coinmama pioneered this payment method and earned a lot of customers thanks to the convenience and accessibility of these transactions.
 The platform quickly became available in more than 200 countries in the world and in most of the US.

-Coinbase is another crypto exchange veteran which has stayed on the top lists since 2012.
-The platform was designed and developed by two software engineers and crypto market enthusiasts, Brian Armstrong and Fred Ehrsam and their team of experts.
+Coinbase is another crypto exchange veteran which has stayed on the top lists in the United States and abroad since 2012.
+The platform was designed and developed by two software engineers and crypto market enthusiasts, Brian Armstrong and Fred Ehrsam, and their team of experts.
 Their corporate headquarters are located in San Francisco, California.

 Even though Coinbase complies with US crypto industry regulations, the big-budget investments and instant success of the platform caught the attention of the US International Revenue Service (IRS).
 In 2017, they asked from Coinbase to assemble all personal user data so that they can subject their customers to a tax investigation.
 But Coinbase didn’t give in to the pressure and did all in its power to at least lower the number of investigated users to approximately 13,000.
 The IRS was only granted the right to investigate those users who had bought, sold, sent, or received more than $20,000 through their accounts between 2013 and 2015.